 Beautiful Rocky Mountain scenery surrounds Bozeman in Southwest Montana, and the city is best known for its outdoors pursuits.
-Depending on the season, the top-notch activities like skiing, hiking, hot springs, and fishing are some of the best things to do in Bozeman MT.
+Depending on the season, the top-notch activities like skiing, hiking, hot springs, and fishing, these are the best things to do in Bozeman MT in 2023.

 Montana State University is also located in the city, giving the streets a wonderful intellectual feel.
 Other cultural and sports offerings from the campus include the Museum of the Rockies and Bobcat football games.